Meet the Core Programme Team

 ASPR Research Director, Steering Committee

-Dr Jan Pospisil is a Research Director at the Austrian Study Center for Peace and Conflict Resolution, and a researcher at the Political Settlements Research Programme.
+Dr Jan Pospisil is a Research Director at the Austrian Study Center for Peace and Conflict Resolution, and a researcher at the Peace and Conflict Resolution Evidence Platform (PeaceRep).
 His research interests are international security- and development policy, resilience, state legitimacy, state fragility and statebuilding, peace processes and theories of International Relations.

 Dr Monalisa Adhikari